Ilie-Ioan/C--Learning/README.md

 ### Multi-threading
 I've learned the basics of **multi-threading**, which will enable me to write programs that can perform multiple tasks concurrently, improving the performance of complex applications.

+### GUI Development with Qt5
+Finally, I've  started with **GUI development** using **Qt5**, learning to build interactive graphical user interfaces.
+This will allow me to create user-friendly applications with modern UI elements.

 # Current projects i made:
 ### ATM pystem project
 As part of the learning process, I developed a basic **ATM system** that includes the following features: